veltman/insecurity/README.md

 `content` is the text content of an HTML document.

-Returns an array of insecure urls with a `tag`.
+Returns an array of insecure urls with a `tag` name.

 ```js
 var fs = require("fs"),